 Filters help you to ignore methods and instances of classes which you are not interested in, such as standard Java classes, libraries, framework internals, application server core classes etc., so you can more easily focus on own classes of the profiled application.

-While reviewing a snapshot, you can use different filters or use none at all.
+While reviewing profiling results in a snapshot or in live views, you can use different filters or use none at all.
 In other words, you do not need to start a new profiling session to start or stop using filters.
-Views are automatically updated when filter settings are changed (of course, except for CPU tracing results which need to be collected anew - see above.)
+Views are automatically updated when filter settings are changed.

 Filters reduce the depth of call trees and length of stack traces, by skipping successive calls of methods from filtered classes, so you can more easily see the methods of the profiled application.